danieljgorski/scRNAseq-Hmmr-OE/README.md

     mac_annotation.csv
     seurat_cell_cycle.csv
 ```
 By starting your R session with the R project file, `scRNAseq-Hmmr-OE.Rproj`, your working directory will be set to the main `scRNAseq-Hmmr-OE` folder, no matter the location on your machine.
-This will allow easy reading/writing of data/results without having to define absolute paths.
+This will allow easy reading/writing of data/results using relative paths.

 `0-Hmmr-OE-complete-analysis.R` will create all necessary directories and run the full analysis in the appropriate order.
 Each analysis step can also be run individually for better interactivity, starting from `1-Hmmr-OE-preprocessing.R`.
 The estimated total memory needed to hold and process the resulting Seurat objects is ~120GB.